SPawson/Golf-course-review-site/Readme.md

 <p>The web application can be viewed on Heroku via the following address:
 <a target="_blank" href="https://play-golf-course-finder.herokuapp.com/">https://play-golf-course-finder.herokuapp.com/</a></p>

+<p>For demonstration purposes the course management system is available to all registered users.
+When this site goes live, this functionality will be limited to administrators only.</p>

 </hr>
 <h2>UX</h2>

 <h3>Overview</h3>

 <p>The main focus of this application is to allow golfers the ability to search for and review golf courses around England.
-This means therefore, that the whole design of the application is to further enhance the users experience to ensure it is as easy to use the interact with the sites features.</p>
+This means therefore, that the whole design of the application is to further enhance the users experience to ensure it is easy to interact with the sites features.</p>

 <h3>Wireframes</h3>
 <p> During the development stage of my project I generated some wireframes for both the mobile and desktop approaches using Balsamiq.
 Throughout the course of developing the website, I have deviated from the wireframes in certain sections.
 This is mainly due to me discovering a better design during the development, or issues with implementing the feature. </p>